Senior Men Overview

 The club endeavours to keep subscriptions at a manageable level.
 Subscriptions are due on 1 October each season.
-Current subscription levels can be viewed via the Senior Men / Player Subscription menu.
+Current subscription levels can be viewed via the Senior Men / Registration menu.

 All injuries should be reported to the Secretary and an incident report filled out, irrespective of whether the injured party intends to make an insurance claim.

 Anyone with a potential claim should contact the Secretary.